rickerbh/blog/source/_posts/2016-07-25-wrapping-3rd-party-code.markdown

 comments: true
 categories:
 ---
 I've been integrating a system I've been developing with a 3rd party service for data synchronisation.
 We're looking to synchronise tasks out with systems like Pivotal Tracker, Jira, Trello etc, but were unsure which of those systems we would actually use.
-I'm currently [reading](https://hamishrickerby.com/books/) [Clean Code](https://www.bookdepository.com/Clean-Code-Robert-C-Martin/9780132350884?a_aid=rickerbh), and there's a really interesting and relevant chapter on "Boundaries", and it covers a similar scenario to what we were facing: _Using Third-Party Code_.
+I'm currently [reading](https://hamishrickerby.com/books/) [Clean Code](https://www.bookdepository.com/Clean-Code-Robert-C-Martin/9780132350884?a_aid=rickerbh), and there's a really interesting and relevant chapter on "Boundaries".
+It covers a similar scenario to what we were facing: _Using Third-Party Code_.

 ## Isolation

 Generally, you should wrap any 3rd party code that you're dependent on with your own interfaces for that code.
 That way you get to define _how_ your main application logic interfaces with the 3rd party code, rather than having to have to bend your application to conform to a 3rd party library, API, or applications structure.
-Isolating the complexities of dealing with 3rd parties within an application to a particular class or module, behind an interface that you control also allows you to:
+Isolating the complexities of dealing with 3rd parties within an application to a particular class or module behind an interface that you control also allows you to:

 1. deal with changes to that 3rd party (e.g., API upgrade)
 2. swap out that 3rd party with another one

 If we were building direct integration (with a project management tool like Jira, Pivotal Tracker, Trello) into our application, the models and interfaces of the 3rd party system would leak into our core system.

-E.g., Pivotal Tracker models epics with attached labels, and to attach a story to an epic we actually attach it to the label of the epic.
-Pivotal Tracker also handles story creation with labels/epics differently from story updates with labels/epics.
+_Pivotal Tracker models epics with attached labels, and to attach a story to an epic we actually attach it to the label of the epic.
+Pivotal Tracker also handles story creation with labels/epics differently from story updates with labels/epics._

 ```javascript
 const saveStoryCallback = (response, error) => {